-According to a Florida Highway Patrol (FHP) report, the 51-year-old firefighter was standing on the inside shoulder of I-75 in Lee County, assisting with the direction of southbound traffic from an unrelated crash at mile marker 116.
-He was wearing a reflective vest, the report stated.
+According to a Florida Highway Patrol (FHP) report, a 51-year-old Battalion Chief was standing on the inside shoulder of I-75 in Lee County, assisting with the direction of southbound traffic from an unrelated crash at mile marker 116.

 When she veered onto the shoulder to avoid a collision with traffic ahead, she hit the firefighter, FHP officials said.